w3c/wai-evaluation-tools-list/content/submit-a-tool.md

     <input type="url" id="actrules" name="actrules" value="https://www.w3.org/WAI/standards-guidelines/act/implementations/">
     <p class="subfieldtext">
       Accessibility Conformance Testing (ACT) rule implementations show how specific accessibility test tools and methodologies interpret ACT rule tesst cases.
       Tools that have a documented implementation of Accessibility Conformance Testing (ACT) Rules can include a link to their ACT implementation report.
-To learn more, read <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/" target="_blank">ACT Rules Implementation in Test Tools and Methodologies</a> and <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/#add-a-tool-or-methodology">Add a Test Tool or Methodology</a>
+Users will be able to filter based on whether or not a tool has implemented ACT rules.
+To learn more about ACT implementations, read <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/" target="_blank">ACT Rules Implementation in Test Tools and Methodologies</a> and <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/#add-a-tool-or-methodology">Add a Test Tool or Methodology</a>
     </p>
   </div>